natruffles/under-the-c-desktop/README.md

 * This project is a way for us to penetrate the IoT/smart home market
 #### What languages/toolkits do you propose to use for development?
 * For programming the desktop application, we are using C++ inside a VSCode Dev Container with the following libraries:
-    * [curl](https://github.com/curl/curl) - For accessing the internet and sending HTTP requests
+    * [libcurl](https://github.com/curl/curl) - For accessing the internet and sending HTTP requests
     * [JSON](https://github.com/nlohmann/json) - For parsing JSON returned from HTTP requests, and generating JSON configuration file
+    * [GoogleTest](https://github.com/google/googletest) - For unit testing of desktop repo code
 * For programming the controller application, we are using Arduino-C (C++ with hardware-specific features) and the PlatformIO IDE inside a VSCode Dev Container with the following libraries:
     * [Arduino](https://github.com/espressif/arduino-esp32) - For accessing hardware-specific programming features
     * [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal) - For interfacing with 16x2 LCD display
     * [WiFi](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi) - For connecting to the internet over WiFi using ESP32 hardware
     * [HTTPClient](https://github.com/espressif/arduino-esp32/tree/master/libraries/HTTPClient) - For sending HTTP GET requests to OpenWeatherMap API
-    * [Arduino_JSON](https://github.com/arduino-libraries/Arduino_JSON) - For parsing JSON returned from HTTP requests
+    * [ArduinoJson](https://github.com/bblanchon/ArduinoJson) - For parsing JSON returned from HTTP requests, parsing "config.json" file
+    * [SPIFFS](https://github.com/pellepl/spiffs) - For generating a small filesystem, ability to store contents of "config.json" on controller
+    * [Unity](https://github.com/ThrowTheSwitch/Unity) - For unit/on-board testing of controller repo code

 ### Challenges and Risks